ac812/mcb-python/docs/numpy.md

 ````
 `````

 ## Importing NumPy
-Because we are using the Anaconda distribution for Python, NumPy comes pre-installed.
 You can check whether NumPy is installed from the *Python Packages* tab in PyCharm.
+If it is not, you would see an **install** button whe you search for it in the Python Packages tab.
 ![python-packages](images/python-packages.png)

 Once you have checked that it is installed on your machine, to be able to use NumPy we need to import it in the code.
 The